Working Remotely

 Successful negotiation of flexibility in your job, including remote working or flexible hours, depends largely on the thoroughness of your preparation for the negotiations, according to the Harvard Business Review.
 It advises first gaining a thorough understanding of the organisation’s policies on flexible work, if it has these, and the constraints which have shaped those policies.
 Next it advises ensuring that you have a clear understanding of the role in question and how it relates to other roles in the team.
 You then need to put together a case demonstrating where you have been successful in previous comparable set-ups.
 Equally important is to be clear about your own back-up option.
 Propose a trial period, or be prepared to meet your boss half-way in some aspects of your proposal.

-The ‘lockdown restrictions’ and move for staff to work from home have been a boost for many disabled individuals; it has ‘normalized’ remote working, and has shown that the demands of many roles and businesses can be fulfilled without being in a designated workplace.
+The move for staff to work from home more commonly has been a boost for many disabled individuals; it has ‘normalised’ remote working, and has shown that the demands of many roles and businesses can be fulfilled without being in a designated workplace.
 However, remote working does raise issues that need to be considered more closely.
 This includes ensuring that this method of working does not discriminate against disabled employees.

 The Equality Act